KoperStudio/KoperManager/README.md

 That will install the first plugin on the list by query from spigotmc.org to plugins folder of \[path_to_server] server.
 If path_to_server isn't specified, then it will search plugins folder in your current dir
-## TODO
-Instead of publishing all binaries, make automatic build script which will install latest version to system binaries folder